 Don’t ever stop recalling and retelling your magical stories.
 They are incredibly powerful in keeping you in positive, healthy, loving relationship.

-2. Creating new magical moments:
+2. Create new magical moments.

 Are your magical memories few and far between?
 Has it been months or years since you’ve experienced anything worth recalling?